projectdiscovery/nuclei/README.md

 Flags:
 TARGET:
-   -u, -target string[]       target URLs/hosts to scan -l, -list string           path to file containing a list of target URLs/hosts to scan (one per line) -resume string             resume scan using resume.cfg (clustering will be disabled) -sa, -scan-all-ips         scan all the IP's associated with dns record -iv, -ip-version string[]  IP version to scan of hostname (4,6) - (default 4)
+   -u, -target string[]            target URLs/hosts to scan -l, -list string                path to file containing a list of target URLs/hosts to scan (one per line) -etg, -exclude-targets string[] hosts to exclude to scan from the input list -resume string                  resume scan using resume.cfg (clustering will be disabled) -sa, -scan-all-ips              scan all the IP's associated with dns record -iv, -ip-version string[]       IP version to scan of hostname (4,6) - (default 4)

 TEMPLATES:
    -nt, -new-templates                    run only new templates added in latest nuclei-templates release